-Here is a slime made with shaving cream and 2 other ingredients without borax at all.
+Here is a slime made with shaving cream and 2 other ingredients with no borax at all.
 Safe for kids to make and fluffy to the touch.
 Create any color you like for the holidays or a slime birthday party activity.
 It’s easy to make goo your kids will love.

 Perfect for the holidays when you’re looking for easy crafts for kids to keep them busy.
 Summertime when they need to be kept busy.
 Or if you are throwing a slime birthday party this simple fluffy slime recipe is easy to put together.